wicked-rainman/ESP-stuff/README.md

 # esp stuff
-Code for esp32 boards like NodeMCU, M5stack variants Etc Take your pick
+Code and other things for esp32 boards like NodeMCU, M5stack variants Etc Take your pick